Tool

 - The breaking of the fast gives people a common experience to bond around and dialogue about.
 This is great for community building.

-- Raising money for a common cause gives a simple but powerful example of what can happen if we come together from our various religious and philosophical backgrounds around shared values to work towards the common good.
+- Some fast-a-thon events give attendees the option to donate what they would have spent on food to a charitable organization.
+Raising money for a common cause gives a simple but powerful example of what can happen if we come together from our various religious and philosophical backgrounds around shared values to work towards the common good.

 If that’s why they’re great events, let’s talk about how you actually do it.
 In this toolkit you’ll find a list of best practices along with a compendium of resources to help you run the best interfaith Fast-a-Thon possible.